adoptium/infrastructure/FAQ.md

 a change if no reviewers are available, but in such cases a comment explaining why must be added to the Pull Request.

+## Running the ansible scripts on local machines

+The full documentation for running locally is at [ansible/README.md].

-## Running the ansible scripts on your local machine
+### Running the ansible scripts on your current machine

-The full documentation for running locally is at [ansible/README.md] but assuming you have ansible installed on your UNIX-based machine, clone this repository, create an `inventory` text file with the word `localhost` and run this from the `ansible` directory:
+Assuming you have ansible installed on your UNIX-based machine, clone this repository, create an `inventory` text file with the word `localhost` and run this from the `ansible` directory: